CypherTroopers/cypher/README.md

 ~~~
 web3.fromWei(eth.getBalance("your address"), "ether")
 ~~~
-5.unlock your account for Tx Approval rewards
+5.unlock your account for Tx Approval RPC rewards
 ~~~
 personal.unlockAccount("your address", "your password", 0)
 ~~~